benjbuch/octo_waffle/part_01-basic_interactions.md

 ### Using a Pipe

 Besides grouping by parentheses, there is also another way to specify the order in which expressions are evaluated.
-Namely, by *piping* the different operations in the very order they must be executed by R. The ‘pipe’ is designated by the `%>%` operator.
+Namely by *piping* the different operations in the order they must be executed by R. The ‘pipe’ is designated by the `%>%` operator.

 This operator is so useful that it has its own key-binding in RStudio, which is Ctrl/Cmd + Shift + M.

 We can obtain the same result as above with